chennachaos/high-performance-matlab/_episodes/02-Running MATLAB on Sunbird.md

 ~~~
 {: .language-bash}

-By typing 'which matlab' on the terminal we can check which MATLAB executable is called.
+By typing `which matlab` on the terminal we can check which MATLAB executable is called.
 ~~~
 which matlab
 ~~~